dreidoe/projectCapstoneBooking/README.md

 - When a user is creating their profile, then they should be able to add a gallery of their work including pictures and videos to a gallery
 - When a user gets approved for service they should then be able to send the merchant a message
 - when a merchant approves a request, then they should be able add reminders to update
+- before submission for request they should be prompted to pay a deposit based on what the merchant set, no larger than 50%
+- When a merchant is creating their menu they should be able to set the deposit range from 0-50%

 export default model(
 "Merchant",